DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 Field | Type | Description
 ------|------|------------
-children | ReactElement? | A markup that collected to be placed inside header if exists
+children | ReactElement? | A markup to be placed into the header

 ### <a name="footer-placeholder-args"></a>FooterPlaceholderArgs